 Our pledge is to put your children in the company of the most trustworthy and capable young adults we can hire-counselors who are well suited to the task of caring for campers.
 The effort we put into screening and selecting our staff is part of that pledge.
 Our staff work with your children in the context of a visible, well scrutinized environment that has many built-in checks and balances.
 Our counselors are supervised by senior staff and are guided by clear, firm policies regarding behavior.
 Their actions are highly visible to co-workers and campers alike.
 By hiring them we do not recommend them as baby-sitters, nannies or child companions outside of camp.
-We discourage our staff from having contact with your children after camp since we cannot supervise it.
+Since Falcon cannot supervise interactions outside of camp, we do NOT give permission for our staff to have contact with your children after camp.
 We hire our staff for the camp season.
 We do not take responsibility for their behavior off-season.
 As a parent you are, of course, free to make your own choice in this matter.
 While we cannot keep you from allowing your child to visit with one of our staff members, in so doing you take full responsibility.
 We also know that children may exchange contact information (e.g., email address, profile names, cell phone numbers) with counselors although we do not condone this.
 We recommend that you as the parent supervise your child's online activities just as you do other aspects of their life in your home, and oversee any off- season contact our staff members and your child.
 You take full responsibility to oversee any contact that results.